FrancoLiberali/cql/docs/cql/tutorial.rst

 As you can see, again we get only the Paris in France.

-In this tutorial we have used a condition that performs a join, for more details you can read :ref:`cql/query:Use of the conditions`.
+In this tutorial we have used a condition that performs a join.

 Tutorial 5: preloading
 -------------------------------